 This Practice Note covers alternative dispute resolution and specific considerations in clinical negligence matters.
 It considers the pre-action protocols, model directions, mediation and practical tips.
-It also lists the pros and cons of ADR and discusses when it is appropriate.
+It also looks at the pros and cons of ADR and when it is appropriate.

 This precedent can be used by claimant or defendant representatives when requesting costs budgeting information from their expert.